coderRKJ/Health-Passport-dApp/README.md

   </a>
 </p>

-Metaplex is a protocol built on top of Solana that allows:
+The forked metaplex Project serves as a primer demo to work on our custom NFT minting site for the Health passport dApp that can be deployed on Solana

 - **Creating/Minting** non-fungible tokens;
 - **Starting** a variety of auctions for primary/secondary sales;